casacyberllc/writeup---intermediate-nmap/README.md

 <img width="1253" height="336" alt="image" src="https://github.com/user-attachments/assets/bf42389b-4c47-4584-9e99-14622bb17f68" />

-I now see port 22, 2222 and 31337 is open.
-I'm not sure exactly what service is runningon 31337 but if I scroll to the bottom of the output it shows a Linux Kernel, so whatever it is is running on Linux.
+I now see port 22, 2222 and 31337 are open.
+I'm not sure exactly what service is running on 31337 but if I scroll to the bottom of the output it shows a Linux Kernel, so whatever it is is running on Linux.

 <hr />